ncats/gsrs3-main-deployment/README.md

       url: http://localhost:8999/api/v1/mythingies
       serviceId: my_thingies
 ```
 While an entity class `MyWidget` is singular, the url uses the plural `CONTEXT` value as defined in something like `MyWidgetEntityService.java`.
-The `_alt` values are necessary to handle certain ODATA-like patterns not captured by the standard route.
+The `_alt` values are necessary to handle certain [ODATA-like](https://www.odata.org/getting-started/basic-tutorial/) patterns not captured by the standard route.

 ## Single Tomcat Deployment with WAR files for Core and Frontend

 FDA currently uses the Single Tomcat WAR files deployment strategy in production for the GSRS core and additional microservices.
-The steps here have similarities to the local embedded testing deployment strategy, so please review that section in this document before proceeding.
-These steps, however, are also quite different in several important ways.
-[FDA has also provided a detailed deployment guide in the docs folder](./docs) which goes into some more specifics.
+The steps here have similarities to the local embedded testing deployment strategy as well as significant differences, so please review that section in this document before proceeding.
+FDA has also provided a detailed deployment guide in the [docs](./docs) folder which goes into some more specifics.

 One difference is that Tomcat (running on port 8080) routes traffic to executed war file instances, all running on the same port.
 In contrast, in the embedded case, the gateway routes traffic to executable jar files, and each jar contains its own webserver and runs on its own port.

 Another difference is data written to disk, such as indexes and caches, are kept in folders separate from the code.
 In addition, a copy of each microservice configuration is also kept separate from the code.
 All edits to the configuration are made separately from the code.
 You will copy those edited files and use them to overwrite the ones that were generated (at packaging time) inside the WAR files.

-Note, the following was elaborated on Tomcat9, and should be adjusted for Tomcat10.
+Note, the following was elaborated on Tomcat 9, and should be adjusted for Tomcat 10.
 In version 10, Tomcat automatically makes a transformation of WAR files when they are copied to the folder: `webapps-javaee`.
 At FDA, even on version 10, the WAR files are copied to the `webapps` folder instead, and the transformation is made there explicitly.
 More on that later.

 **1. Start by cloning the gsrs3-main-deployment and other optional repositories**

 This gsrs3-main-deployment repository contains the small wrappers needed to build the WAR files needed for this deployment strategy.
 There are configurations in the repository for reference as well, but those configurations are usually made with the local testing deployment strategy in mind.

 Note that gsrs3-main-deployment also houses the raw compiled frontend artifacts which are needed to assemble the frontend.